gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 And then it was Dockety's turn.
 Maddy caught his detached arm
-and watched as he lowered himself as far as he could with the other and then extended his legs to their full length.
+and watched as he lowered himself as far as he could with the other and then extended his wheel.
 "You still have about a meter to---never mind."
-The bot dropped to the floor beside them and retracted its legs to their normal length.

-"Here you go,"
+Dockety dropped,
+bounced on his wheel,
-she said,
+and said, "Ouch,"
+in a toneless voice.

+"Did that hurt?"
+Sindy asked anxiously.

+"This one does not feel pain."
+Dockety paused.
+"But this would not actively pursue a repeat."

-handing it back its arm.
+Maddy handed Dockety back its arm.
 The bot took it,
 head turning to study the square red emergency light in the ceiling.
 "The interference has stopped," it announced.